 The Setback That Changed Everything

-After what I thought was a successful day of filming, I got home and began reviewing the footage—only to discover that, for some inexplicable reason, everything had been recorded in Full HD instead of 4K.
+After what I thought was a successful day of filming, I got home and began reviewing the footage.
+Only then did I discover that, for some inexplicable reason, everything had been recorded in Full HD instead of 4K.
 The realization was frustrating.

 I had two choices:

-2. Go back and reshoot everything—this time in 4K, the way I had envisioned it.
+Go back and reshoot everything.
+This time in 4K, the way I had envisioned it.

 The decision was obvious.
 I had to go back.
 But rather than seeing it as a setback, I took it as an opportunity to approach Dreispitz with fresh eyes, refining my compositions and shots.
 In the end, that mistake forced me to rethink my visual storytelling, and I believe the final result was stronger because of it.